jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 - A lightweight fixed-power riflescope, sufficient for 500-yard engagements
 - Offset iron sights, optimized for quick target acquisition within 50 yards

-## Result
+## Progress
-Here's my progress.
+Progress on this project is as follows.
 Initially, a few paper parts stand in for some of the actual parts that I have not yet acquired.
 With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds, and a total length of about 32 inches.

 ![][2018-07-05]
 *2018-07-05 — Initial concept*

 ![][2018-07-27]
 *2018-07-27 — Weaver K6 scope*

+## Results
+When the weapon is complete, I will assess the results in a future article and will include in this article a link leading to that results article.

 [gridscout]:  /